Does CBD Make you Hungry?

 When taking CBD you can expect to feel calmer and more balanced, without any of the increased hunger side effects of THC often experienced when taking cannabis.

 The ‘munchies’ are caused when THC increases the production of ghrelin, the hunger hormone.
-CBD works to promote balance in the body which could restore loss of appetite, instead of the feeling of being hungry.
+CBD works to promote balance in the body which can affect the loss of appetite.

 Early research shows CBD could be effective in promoting hormones that curb appetite and increase metabolism.
 Yet much more research is needed in humans to know its full effects.